Dialectical Behavioral Therapy (DBT)

 What is Dialectical Behavioral Therapy (DBT)?

 Dialectical Behavior Therapy (DBT) is a structured, skills-based type of therapy.
 It helps you manage intense emotions, improve relationships, and respond to stress in healthier ways.
-DBT is especially helpful if your emotions feel overwhelming or hard to control.
+DBT focuses on two ideas:

 How Does Dialectical Behavior Therapy Work?